-- . the GM Board makes a determination regarding the Distribution Ratio as described above and does not terminate the Implementation Agreement within 10 business days thereafter; or - . the GM Board withdraws or modifies in any adverse manner its approval or recommendation of the Pre-Merger Transactions or fails to reaffirm such approval or recommendation upon Raytheon's request.
+. the GM Board makes a determination regarding the Distribution Ratio as described above and does not terminate the Implementation Agreement within 10 business days thereafter; or recommendation of the Pre-Merger Transactions or fails to reaffirm such approval or recommendation upon Raytheon's request.